gabyrh77/Capstone-Project/README.md

 - Save user’s delivery address
 - Sending language config to the backend
 - Design update: Implement white toolbar with orange as accent color (remove green color)
+- Allow a user to be logged in from more than one device
+- Firebase integration